 It isn’t contagious.

 The symptoms of psoriasis are red patches of skin that have silvery-white scales.
-These patches aren’t usually itchy, unlike eczema, which is very itchy in children.
+These patches aren’t usually itchy.

 Psoriasis can come up anywhere on the body, but it most often comes up on the scalp, knees, elbows, belly button and between the buttocks.
 Psoriasis also affects fingernails and toenails.
-If you get on your nails, they might look pitted.
+If you get it on your nails, they might look pitted, discoloured or thickened.

 You can get psoriasis at any age, although children get it less often than adults.
 In young children it might come up in the nappy area, and you might think it’s nappy rash.

 Your child might get a spotty type of psoriasis (called guttate psoriasis) after a mild respiratory infection – for example, tonsillitis.
 This type of psoriasis usually lasts for a few months before fading.

 Some people can develop psoriatic arthritis, but this is uncommon in children.

 When to see your doctor about psoriasis symptoms

 If your child has a rash, see your GP.
 The GP can advise you on the right treatment.

 The GP might refer your child to a paediatric dermatologist for further assessment.